 We have both been to some topless and nude beaches before.
 A nude beach can range from one where you occasionally see topless women (Miami’s South Beach or the beach at the Sheraton Algarve in Albufeira, Portugal) to one where there are a mix of topless women, fully nude individuals, and those wearing clothes (many beaches in the Caribbean).
 And then at the south end of Orient Bay in St. Martin, there is Club Orient where almost everyone is in their birthday suit.

-Since we were staying on Orient Beach, our morning walk would take us through Club Orient.
+Since we were staying on Orient Beach, our morning walk would take us through Club Orient, one of the best known nudist resorts in the Caribbean.
 Men significantly outnumbered the women at this resort and we would estimate the vast majority of the clientele was over 50 years old.
 We saw all sorts of body types, skin colors, sunburns, and hair styles.
 Everyone seemed to be enjoying themselves and carrying on as if nothing were different.
 It was clear they were comfortable in their own skin, no one really seemed shy about it.
 One guy even sat spread eagle on his lounge chair.

 At first, we felt a little uncomfortable and concerned that others might think that we were being disrespectful by being clothed at a nude beach.
 In our experience, no one really cared that we kept our clothes on.
 We felt reassured that some of the workers at the resort were fully clothed as well.